-Otitis externa is a common ear infection that’s also known as swimmer’s ear.
-It develops in the inner ear.
-In some cases, otitis externa can spread to the outer ear and surrounding tissue, including the bones of the jaw and face.
+Otitis externa is a common ear infection also known as swimmer’s ear.
+It develops in the ear canal leading to the eardrum.
+In some cases, otitis externa can spread to surrounding tissue, including the bones of the jaw and face.
 This infection is known as malignant otitis externa.

 Malignant otitis externa is an aggressive infection rather than a malignancy, or cancer.
 An alternative name for malignant otitis externa is necrotizing external otitis.
-If it’s left untreated, malignant otitis externa can be a life-threatening condition.
+If it’s not treated malignant otitis externa can be life-threatening.

 Malignant otitis externa isn’t commonly a complication of swimmer’s ear.
 Typically, the condition occurs when you have other health problems or you’re receiving treatment that can weaken your immune system.
 These can include:

 The symptoms of malignant otitis externa are easily recognizable.
 They can include:

 - persistent and foul-smelling yellow or green drainage from the ear

 - ear pain that gets worse when moving the head